Last updated April 2017

 Probably the most important lesson I have learned in my thirteen years of extensive work across Kent and Medway is that not only admission patterns vary across both Authorities, but that appeal practice, best strategies and likely outcomes are equally variable.
 My tracking of appeals over the years means I have a wide experience of different scenarios and panellists, although even I am sometimes surprised by decision making, hence my extensive experience of successful complaints through the Local Government Ombudsman and latterly the Education Funding Agency for academies.

 I have now retired from my full personal appeals service, which as you might expect in Kent and Medway, has seen the majority of my work in supporting parents with appeals for grammar schools, using my unrivalled knowledge of the local situation and my expertise and lengthy experience in Appeal work.
-I have achieved multiple success for places at every grammar school in the County, although the level of difficulty varies, and I am happy to advise clients of this.
-Make no mistake, a school appeal is time consuming and stressful, but am designing my Telephone Consultation service to minimise this.
-Further details in the New Year. .
+I have achieved multiple success for places at every grammar school in the County, although the level of difficulty varies.
+Make no mistake, a school appeal is time consuming and stressful and I am sorry I am not able to support this.

 I will still offer local knowledge and experience that is unique in Kent and Medway.
 If looking at personal service consultants, beware those that use a template - appeal panelists know a third party is behind the appeal, will be prejudiced against these, and in any event, cases are individual and cannot be packaged!
 There are also too many horror stories about consultants without local knowledge getting it spectacularly wrong.

-If you wish to contact me regarding a Kent grammar school appeal, please first speak to your child's primary school to obtain their scores in the Kent test.
+If you wish to contact me regarding a Kent grammar school appeal in the Autumn, please first speak to your child's primary school to obtain their scores in the Kent test.
 Feel free to email me with a brief outline of your situation (including test marks) and a contact phone number, and I will get back to you as soon as possible.
-In the Autumn term, you may wish to use my very popular Telephone Consultation Service I any case, I will confirm whether or not I feel it is worthwhile going ahead with an appeal, and my fees if you wish to engage my services.
+You may wish to use my very popular Telephone Consultation Service I any case, I will confirm whether or not I feel it is worthwhile going ahead with an appeal.

 There are number of websites and books offering advice on how to succeed at appeal.
 Most of these offer general advice, not tailored to specific schools or local authorities, and so are of limited value.
 There is no substitute for local knowledge, which is why I confine my operation to Kent & Medway.